EXL/Stuff/Examples/PyHLDM/Notes.md

 $ find -type f -iname "*.png" -exec optipng -o7 -strip all {} \;
 ```

-Drop `images/` and `images/thumbs` dirictories with image files here.
+Drop `images/` and `images/thumbs` directories with images here.
 Syntax: `mapname000X.{jpg,png}`, where X is number of screen starts with 0.